 - Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
 We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonus and there is no individual performance component. - Equity compensation to reward performance and retain key personnel.
 We annually award performance-based restricted stock units that use objective financial measures based on adjusted earnings before interest, taxes, depreciation and amortization (adjusted EBITDA).
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
 We also may use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based restricted stock units. - All of our named executive officers are employees-at-will.
-All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control, except for Mr. Eric T. Langevin.
-In October 2021, we entered into an executive transition agreement with Mr. Langevin, who serves as our executive vice president and chief operating officer, in order to secure his services through March 31, 2022 and to obtain certain post-employment commitments.
-See "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and the executive transition agreement with Mr. Langevin.
+All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control, except for Mr. Fredrik H. Westerhout.
+In May 2022, we entered into an employment agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, which contains terms and conditions more typical of European executives.
+See "Compensation Discussion and Analysis Other Elements of Compensation and Compensation Policies", "Executive Compensation Pension Benefits" and "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and the employment agreement with Mr. Westerhout.

 We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives with the long-term interests of our stockholders.
-Our recent financial performance has yielded strong returns, and fiscal 2021 was an exceptional year as the business environment rebounded from the impact of the COVID-19 pandemic, which led to full year increases in revenue, bookings, adjusted diluted earnings per share (adjusted diluted EPS), adjusted EBITDA and cash flows as compared to the prior fiscal year.
-For fiscal 2021, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential level and earning above target under our performance-based equity award program at the maximum potential level.
+Our recent financial performance has yielded strong returns, and fiscal 2022 was a record-setting year across many key metrics with full year increases in revenue, bookings, net income, diluted earnings per share (diluted EPS), adjusted diluted earnings per share (adjusted diluted EPS), adjusted EBITDA and adjusted EBITDA margin as compared to the prior fiscal year.
+For fiscal 2022, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential level and earning above target under our performance-based equity award program.